zerdlg/p4dlg/README.md

 ![run_shell](https://github.com/user-attachments/assets/14825c81-ada0-48d4-a0e6-834f9b8090c1)

-* Please look into the /p4dlg/libsample directory for a more detailed examples.
+* Please look in the /p4dlg/libsample directory for a more examples & samples.

+# Connectors.
-# P4Jnl
+## P4Jnl
 ### Access all your metadata without being hindered by proprietary hurdles and without any perforce client program or admin program.

 A checkpoint is a snapshot, a textual representation of your Perforce DB.
 As records are created, the server outputs the data to an ongoing journal (until truncated).
 Conversely, they can be used to rebuild your database by replaying a checkpoint (or set of journals), or a modified checkpoint (or fragment thereof) to modify existing records (checkpoint surgery).
 In opther words, they can be used to insert, update and delete records.

 ### A sample journal fragment.
 ```Python
 @pv@ 7 @db.user@ @bigbird@ @bigbird@@pycharmclient@ @@ 1624456923 1624456923 @bigbird@ @@ 2 @@ 0 0 0 0 0 0
 @pv@ 6 @db.domain@ @localclient@ 99 @raspberrypi@ @/home/pi@ @@ @@ @mart@ 1615718544 1618412757 0 @Created by bigbird.\n@